-For millions of households, this has not been the case and the consequences can be disastrous and take years to recover from.
+For millions of households, avoiding an accident or sickness has not been the case and the consequences can be disastrous and take years to recover from.

-Unless we have experienced long term illness, there is a tendency to view ourselves as ‘super human’ and aside from the odd few days off don’t believe something serious will ever happen whilst we are fit and working, however this is not the case.
-For example; none of us plan for accidents but they do happen, usually through no fault of our own.
+Unless we have experienced long term illness, there is a tendency to view ourselves as superhuman; and aside from the odd few days off, don’t believe something serious will ever happen whilst we are fit and working.
+However, this may not always be true for you.
+For example, none of us plan for accidents but they do happen; usually through no fault of our own.
 Nor is it the case that the effects of these events are always short-lived, often being protracted and/or having a lasting impact.

-There are many options which mean it can be tailored to meet your budget or particular needs.
-For example; the cost will differ on whether you receive the money immediately on claim or when you have exhausted your savings, or your company sick pay period has finished.
-You can also choose how long a plan will pay out for per claim, from an option with no restrictions, to one where it pays for up to 1 year only.
+There are many options which mean this cover can be tailored to meet your budget or particular needs.
+For example, the cost will differ on whether you receive the money immediately on claim, or when you have exhausted your savings, or when your company sick pay period has finished.
+You can also choose how long a plan will pay out for per claim, from an option with no restrictions to one where it pays for up to one year only.

 As an example, if you are 35, a non-smoker and in good health, then a premium of around £13 per month would provide you a monthly income of £1,000 for up to 1 year.
 For a monthly premium of around £16 you could extend the period so it pays out for up to 2 years and for around £25 the plan will pay out up to 33 years (the number of years to state retirement for a 35 year old).